pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 ### Disciplines and Values

 Speaking about disciplines: you may expect this book to teach you a seat of disciplines to apply in order to succeed in any situation.
-And even if it does mention a set of practices (like _Test Driven Environment_, _Pair programming_, _SOLID_ principles), these books are _not_ about these disciplines.
-These books are about values.
+And even if it does mention a set of practices (like _Test Driven Environment_, _Pair programming_ or _SOLID_ principles), these books are **not** about these disciplines.
+These books are about **values**.
 It's a long term vision about our industry, the mistakes made, and how some current discplines and attitudes can solve these common issues.
 It is not about the implementation of these disciplines.
-It is also not about having a fanboy attitude for such technology or methodology, but only for the _value_ they bring.
-Pragmatism over adoration.
+It is also not about having a fanboy attitude for such technology or methodology, but only for the value they bring.
+It's a pragmatic approach that should prevent irrational adoration of technics and sterile debate with troll.
 When I told you these Software Crafters are spoiling all the fun...

 ### Tell me more

-I won't summarize here the content of the books, as there are already many articles on the Software Craftsmanship movement, and many talks available online from the authors (for instance [here][sandro-talk] and [there][uncle-bob-talk]) covering more or less the same topic as the books.
-Moreover, the value of these books is not about the concepts they cover, but how they illustrate each idea through examples that speak to each one of us.
+I won't summarize here the content of the books.
+Many resources about Software Craftsmanship are already available online.
+If you are interested, you can watch one of the public presentations the authors gave (for instance [here][sandro-talk] and [there][uncle-bob-talk]) covering in some ways the same topic as the books.
+The value of these books is not so much about the topic they cover but how they illustrate each idea through different examples that speak to each one of us.

 So which one is the best?
 -------------------------